kubeflow/website/content/docs/pipelines/installation/standalone-deployment.md

 Download and install kubectl by following the [kubectl installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

-You need kubectl version 1.14 or later for native support of kustomize.
+You need kubectl version 1.14 or higher for native support of kustomize.

 ### Set up your cluster